Helping Our Students MAKE a Job, Not Just TAKE a Job!

 The Young Entrepreneurs Academy (YEA!) is a year-long program that teaches middle and high school students how to start and run their own REAL businesses.
 YEA! was developed at the University of Rochester in 2004 with the support of a grant from the Kauffman Foundation.
 The Grand Junction Area Chamber is excited to be introducing YEA! to Grand Junction and Mesa County!

-YEA! guides high school students through the process of starting and running a legitimate business or social movement over the course of a full academic year.
+YEA! guides middle and high school students through the process of starting and running a legitimate business or social movement over the course of a full academic year.
 YEA! has graduated almost 4,000 students over the past 12 years, who have started almost 3,000 businesses and social movements!
 YEA! graduates started as students, and left the program as CEOs of their own companies!

 Over the course of the program, students:

 • Pitch their business plan to potential “investors” (think Shark Tank meets the Apprentice meets American Idol)